tcolgate/intrepid-fstopper/README.md

 interface, I have opted to instead just provide direct control of the RGB channels.
 In time I hope to provide a guide to contrast grading and RA4 printing directly with the RGB light values.

+While this cannot fix the underlying broad spectrum of the LEDs, and results in a rather alien interface to colour printing in particular, it does mean that you have the most direct control possible of the LEDs.
+Any result achievable with the original controls should be possible with the RGB interface.

 *NOTE*: it is a quirk of the hardware that *R=255 G=255 B=255* is not a white light as you might expect.